 It can be either cellulose or fiberglass.
-Cellulose insulation works especially well in damp areas because of its high mould and critter resistance.
-This is mainly attributed to boric acid treatment which repulses mould and other unwanted visitors.
+Cellulose insulation works especially well in damp areas because of its high mold and critter resistance.
+This is mainly attributed to boric acid treatment which repulses mold and other unwanted visitors.
 Fiberglass settles less, but provides exactly the same benefits as cellulose, including high R-values.

 Having all of this in mind, blown-in insulation should definitely be included in a homeowner’s decision-making process.
 Apart from being energy efficient, this product is also easy to install, taking much less time out of your daily schedule.

 BLOWN-IN IS ONLY GOOD FOR COLD WEATHER

 This myth is also present about other types of insulation.
 You might have heard how on cold winter days, spray foam or blown-in keeps you warm, but when summer comes along, they let cool air leave the house.
 Completely wrong!
 To shed more light, let’s use an example with hats.